Hero Image

 Sugar

-- According to cash traders, bulk sugar offers for 2025-26 were mostly steady to slightly lower for both beet and cane sugar over the last week, with only a few small volume trades reported
+• According to cash traders, bulk sugar offers for 2025-26 were steady for both beet and cane sugar over the last week, with minimal new crop bookings reported by participants at the annual sugar colloquium this week

 Dry Beans

-- Domestic dry bean end users have completed most of their Q1 coverage needs, and offers for Q2 are being assessed, according to this week’s updates from cash dealers
+• Domestic dry bean end users have completed their Q2 coverage and are assessing offers for Q3, according to this week’s updates from cash dealers

 Rice

-- U.S. cash dealers report that domestic bookings of milled and industrial rice are complete through Q1, as prices have started to rebound, and that Q2 offers are being assessed
+• U.S. cash dealers report that domestic bookings of milled and industrial rice are complete through Q2, with buyers assessing offers for Q3

 Flour

-- The wheat markets were higher this week
+• The wheat markets were steady this week

-- Recent strength in the corn market has helped support wheat futures over the last week, according to analysts
+• Recent strength in the soybean complex has helped to underpin wheat prices in recent weeks, according to analysts

 The data contained in the Farmer’s Report is provided for informational purposes only, is not tailored to your specific purchasing needs, and is not intended as a substitute for any other publicly-available market data or information.
 The Farmer’s Report is compiled from the last-received market data provided by the United States Department of Agriculture (USDA) and/or other market sources, and is subject to change without notice.
 Nothing herein is the opinion of US Foods®.
 US Foods neither assumes any legal liability nor makes any warranty or guaranty, either express or implied, regarding the completeness, accuracy or usefulness of this information.